cwo3990/trekvizion/DesignDoc.md

 ## Requirements

-This section describes the features of the application.

 ### Definition of MVP
 The MVP aims to provide a safe and reliable hiking experience by offering essential functionalities for trip planning, real-time tracking, and post-hike analysis.